Carey99/Amiran/README.md

-# 🚗 Amiran Driving School Management System Documentation
+# 🚗 Driving School Management System Documentation

 ## 📌 Overview
 This documentation covers the structure and functionality of the Driving School Management System, designed to facilitate student registration, lesson tracking, and payments, while providing an administrative dashboard for managing instructors, students, and courses.